-The accounts have been prepared in accordance with the Accounts Direction given by HM Treasury, in accordance with International Financial Reporting Standards (IFRS) in so far as they are appropriate for the DMA, and under the historical cost convention, except for re-measurement at fair value of financial assets held for trading, and all derivative contracts.
+The accounts have been prepared in accordance with the Accounts Direction given by HM Treasury.
+The accounts are consistent with relevant requirements of the Government Financial Reporting Manual and are in accordance with International Financial Reporting Standards (IFRS) in so far as they are appropriate for the DMA.
+The accounts have been prepared under the historical cost convention, except for re-measurement at fair value of financial assets held for trading, and all derivative contracts.
 In particular, the following standards have been applied: